ecupaio/personal-site/_drafts/upgrade-your-wordpress-site-with-jekyll.md

 ## What is Jekyll?

-[Jekyll](https://jekyllrb.com/) is part of the [JAMStack](https://jamstack.org/) movement to create faster, more secure websites.
+[Jekyll](https://jekyllrb.com/) is part of the [JAM stack](https://jamstack.org/) movement to create faster, more secure websites.
 It's what I made this website with and countless other websites with.
 It's relatively simple to develop on, free to host, and comes with several options for content management.
-I've spent 4 years developing an optimized template ready to launch sites in a fraction of the time of any of the LAMP stack sites like Wordpress or Drupal with no hosting fees and no maintenance.
+I've spent 4 years developing an optimized template ready to launch sites in a fraction of the time of any of the [LAMP stack](https://wpshout.com/wordpress-lamp-introduction-wordpress-infrastructure/) sites like Wordpress or Drupal with no hosting fees and no maintenance.
 My current record for an e-commerce site is 3 days and I was able to create a landing page site in 4 hours once.
 I should mention here that I like most developers charge hourly.

 ## Wordpress requires constant updates